 Some people respond well to consequences and constructive criticism.
 Others respond well to praise and incentives.
 Ideally, you’d have a mix of both in your sales organization.

 On the consequences side, you can host meetings for underperforming reps to work on coaching.
 It’ll help those underperforming and incentivize them to get their numbers up so they can show up a little later or leave earlier when they’re hitting their goal.

 On the incentives side, try holding sales contests to get people fired up about some of the more monotonous tasks.
 Awards for most outgoing calls longer than one minute or the most “no’s” to overcome the fear of rejection are a good starting point.

 Your SaaS stack can be hugely impactful on your sales productivity.
 A CRM makes sales reps’ and managers’ jobs easier.
 You get in-depth reporting, reminders, and more, which keeps everyone connected and on the same page.

 Email marketing software puts cold email outreach on autopilot, so your reps can scale the volume of their campaigns and still keep their personal touch.
+For further increasing the conversion rates from cold outreach campaigns, build targeted lists and verify the email addresses of the prospects.
 These systems help build the right habits, so your team always knows what to do when a customer engages with your content.